awais-akhter/calculate-the-CGPA-of-a-student-in-Java/README.md

 If "1" is selected then user is prompted as follows:

-1- Enter subject name
+Select Subject from Menu
-2- Enter subject marks
+Enter subject marks

 if "2" is selected, then user is promted as follows:

-1- Enter subject name
+Select Subject from Menu
-2- Enter subject theory marks
+1- Enter subject theory marks
-3- Enter subject lab marks
+2- Enter subject lab marks

 Once done, again prompt the user with the menu: